izure1/klaf/docs/document/README.md

   }
 ```

-In this case, you can simply add the **student** field to the table property.
+In this case, you can simply add the **student** column to the table property.
 Then, increment the **version** number. **TissueRollDocument** considers the table to be modified **if this version value is higher than the previous one**, and updates all existing records to maintain consistency.

-And the **student** field will be set to the default value because it did not exist in the documents that were inserted before.
+And the **student** column will be set to the default value because it did not exist in the documents that were inserted before.

-#### Caution when deleting fields
+#### Caution when deleting columns

-In this process, fields that do not exist in the latest table among documents inserted in the past are deleted from the database.
+When migrating to delete an existing column, columns that do not exist in the latest table among documents inserted in the past are deleted from the database.
 Since data loss occurs, please make sure to back up your database.

 #### Performance caution when migrating